 This choice should be driven by some essential factors including target audiences, available budget, intended purpose and required features.
 Figure these out and you have crossed the first hurdle.

-To begin with, here are a few differences between mobile websites and mobile apps that you would want to consider.
+To begin with, here are a few differences between mobile apps vs websites that you would want to consider.

 It makes sense to ensure you have covered all the bases especially since this is a comparison report by Adobe on app versus mobile website.

 Worth Reading :